 However, there are occasions where modular products may contain ingredients (e.g., high dose vitamins and minerals) that would cause them to be classified as drugs.
 In such cases, RDs may design an enteral diet with modular products and are currently required to request an authorized prescriber (Q1) to order the diet.
 The need for an order from an authorized prescriber will depend on how these modular products are classified within the Drug Schedules.

-If the products in question are Schedule 3 (selected from the pharmacy shelf) or Unscheduled Drugs (available outside a pharmacy setting), dietitians can order them if they are relevant to a patient-specific nutrition care plan.
+If the products in question are Schedule 3 (selected from the pharmacy shelf) or Unscheduled Drugs (available outside a pharmacy setting), dietitians can order them if they are relevant to a client-specific nutrition care plan.
 More information on Drug Schedules Regulation is available on the College of Pharmacists of BC website.

 You are encouraged to consult workplace policies to determine the limitations of dietetic scope for ordering enteral nutrition components and formulas.